A Message from John Fitzpatrick

 What matters most, though, is what we do beyond these walls.
 Our impact extends all over the world, into classrooms, homes, libraries—into urban neighborhoods and remote wilderness from Papua New Guinea, to Peru, to the depths of the oceans.
-The Cornell Lab of Ornithology’s family includes millions of bird watchers, 400,000 citizen-science participants, and 90,000 donors.
+The Cornell Lab of Ornithology’s family includes millions of bird watchers, 400,000 citizen-science participants, and 100,000 supporters.
 We collaborate with partners and students of all ages, all around the world—people bound by love of birds and nature, and by commitment to do everything possible to keep nature intact amidst an onslaught of environmental challenges.

 The Cornell Lab is a trusted, effective organization that turns your support into real benefits for birds as well as for people.
 We are a proud unit of Cornell University, yet as an environmental nonprofit, we receive 99% of our funding from Cornell Lab members, gifts, grants, and contracts.